 How you will help

-Mental health problems in childhood as have an enormous impact on child development and the future outcome of affected children.
+Mental health problems in childhood can have an enormous impact on a child's development.

 The stress and impact on families is also immense.